 And the same thing happened in the Freddie Gray case.

-I happen to have friends in law enforcement that looking out for me.
+I happen to have friends in law enforcement that are looking out for me.

 And I'm asking questions before I go on the air and say something stupid.

-They which is so hurtful to the country because it's, you know, they'll slander, they're smeared, they'll be smirch with abandon.
+These people, they peddle their lies, their conspiracy theories, which is so hurtful to the country because it's, you know, they'll slander, they'll smear, they'll besmirch with abandon.

 They don't care.